Michael C. Burgess: Abortion

 In 2013, Burgess voted for legislation to ban abortion after the 22nd week of pregnancy.

-Burgess testified that abortion should be banned after 20 weeks of gestation in part because he believes fetuses can feel pain and pleasure.
+Burgess has been a staunch pro-life advocate over the course of his career.

 Immigration and refugees

 Burgess opposed the Obama administration's Deferred Action for Childhood Arrivals (DACA) program.
 In 2010, he voted against the DREAM Act.

 Burgess supported President Donald Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, saying that Trump was "well within his authority" to issue the order and that "Congress should remain involved in the process and provide legislation to strengthen not only border security but vetting those who wish to enter the country through any means."

+Burgess sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

 Health care

-Burgess is one of nine medical doctors in Congress, and one of seven in the House of Representatives.
+Burgess was one of nine medical doctors in Congress, and one of seven in the House of Representatives.
 In May 2009, Congressional Quarterly wrote that Burgess had "become a prominent voice on health care issues" in the House.
-Since the 111th United States Congress, he has chaired the Congressional Health Care caucus, of which he is the only official member.
+Since the 111th United States Congress, he has chaired the GOP Doctor’s Caucus, a group of 19 medical professionals in the House Republican Conference.

 Burgess supports the repeal of the Patient Protection and Affordable Care Act, also known as the ACA or Obamacare.
 At the 2017 Conservative Political Action Conference, he said he favored covering fewer Americans with health insurance.
 Burgess said, "If the numbers drop, I would say that's a good thing, because we've restored personal liberty in this country."